Find Affordable College Courses

 Stony Brook, NY

 Our analysis found Stony Brook University to be the most popular school for general biology students who want to pursue a bachelor’s degree in New York.
-SUNY Stony Brook is a very large public school located in the suburb of Stony Brook.
+SUNY Stony Brook is a very large public school located in the large suburb of Stony Brook.

 About 58% of the students majoring in biology at the school are women while 42% are male.